google/WebFundamentals/src/content/en/tools/chrome-devtools/device-mode/index.md

 {% include "web/_shared/contributors/pbakaus.html" %}

-Use Chrome DevTools' Device Mode to build mobile-first, fully responsive web sites.
+Use Chrome DevTools' Device Mode to build mobile-first, fully responsive websites.
 Learn how to use it to simulate a wide range of devices and their capabilities.

 ![Initial start for device mode](imgs/device-mode-initial-view.png)